email-deliverability

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns per-IP reputation from Microsoft SNDS and lists specific data fields (GREEN/YELLOW/RED filter, complaint-rate band, spam-trap hits, message volume, block status).
-This distinguishes it from siblings like get_snds_status.
+The description uses the specific verb 'Return' with the resource 'per-IP reputation from Microsoft SNDS' and enumerates exact output fields (filter result, complaint-rate band, spam-trap hits, message volume, block status).
+This clearly distinguishes the tool from siblings like get_snds_status, which relates to connection state.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.